 Documentation must be retained and available for examination in accordance with the regulatory provisions for recordkeeping for a period of three years after the end of the award year for which the aid was awarded (34 CFR 668.24).
-Thus, faculty are encouraged to download final gradebooks from Blackboard and Canvas at the end of the term and retain them for a period of three years after the conclusion of current academic year (e.g., through June 2019 for courses taught in Fall 2015 or Spring 2016).
+Thus, faculty are encouraged to download final gradebooks from Canvas at the end of the term and retain them for a period of three years after the conclusion of current academic year (e.g., through June 2019 for courses taught in Fall 2015 or Spring 2016).
 Storage of gradebooks need be stored in Box, a secure environment for this data.
 Once stored in Box delete the gradebook from your computer.
-If you have questions about the secure location of your gradebook contact UNO Security office at email@example.com or 402-554-2492.
+If you have questions about the secure location of your gradebook contact UNO Security office at firstname.lastname@example.org or 402-554-2492.

 How are the two categories F and FW distinguished, since the two options provided are not exhaustive of normal alternative situations?